-COVID-19 daily case and hospitalization rates in the East Bay continue to fall since mid-January with some signs of leveling off.
+COVID-19 daily case and hospitalization rates in the East Bay have fallen by 60-80% over the past month.
 Death rates in the Bay Area have declined but remain higher than in 2020.
-As the Bay Area starts to loosen restrictions, we are at a critical and yet hopeful point in the pandemic.
+As counties start to loosen restrictions, we are at a critical and yet hopeful point in the pandemic.
 We can prevent another surge if we keep up masking, distancing and getting people vaccinated.